rcrowther/django-taxonomy/README.md

         ...
     </ul>

-Unless you've built some taxxonomy Views, these links don't point at anything.
+Unless you've built some taxonomy Views, these links don't point at anything.
 But it looks like a start, right?
 You could drop the links and make a simple visual display.
 Or follow the next section.

 ## URLs for Taxonomies